tmcde01/HomeworkAssignment/README.md

 ### .sql / .py Files and Description
  - database_object_creation.sql:  This file will stand up a generic database with our bronze, silver, and gold schemas.
 An admin schema with control tables is included.
 Also included are stages, file formats, and tasks, all in their relevant schema.
 Comments are included with each object create statement.
 It is portable and composable and can be used to create any similar db.
 All that need to be done is "run all"
  - file_format_infer_schema_pipe_delimited.sql This is a composable file format that is portable for any db, just like the above file.
 It to be used with the infer_schema() function to analyze files for content
- - ingest_data_pipe_delimited_replace_invalid_escape_unenclosed.sql: This is a composable file format that is also portable for any db, just like the above file.
+ - file_format_ingest_data_pipe_delimited.sql: This is also a composable file format that is also portable for any db, just like the above file.
 It to be used with the copy into function to ingest data
  - ingest_loan_monthly().sql: This is our base procedure that will run everyday.
 See the Procedure Notes section below.
  - ingest_loan_monthly_backfill_or_reload(file_pattern_date varchar, remediation_type varchar).sql  This is our remdediation procedure that will backfill older files or remediate bad files.
 See the Procedure Notes section below.
  - postgres_hc_connection_config.py:  The local server to PostgreSQL connector .py module, included as a module in postgres_files_to_snowflake.py below